GeorgiosIoannouCoder/mergeme/README.md

 ### Prerequisites

-**NOTE:** How to check if Node and NPM are installed and what is their versions
+**NOTE:** How to check if Node and NPM are installed and what are their versions

 ```sh
   node -v